 When it comes to dining out in Singapore, there are three things we look for in a restaurant before giving it the Urban Journey seal of approval.
 Firstly, top notch food.
 Secondly, exceptional service.
 And finally, a buzzy atmosphere and ambiance that makes us want to stay all night!
 So for the past few months we’ve been seeking out spots that are awesome places to eat with friends and that are even suitable when you’re flying solo and want a good crowd to chill with.
 Here’re are our top picks for buzzy restaurants with great vibes.
-(These restaurants are not ranked in any order).
+(These restaurants are not ranked in any particular order).

 If you’re celebrating a special occasion, Akanoya makes for a fun and delicious evening.
 The specialty here is Japanese robatayaki style dining where you choose from a huge array of fresh seafood, meats, and veggies and then the chefs will grill up your selections over charcoal and serve them to you on a wooden paddle.
 Offerings include melt-in-your-mouth wagyu beef, pork belly, crab, octopus, and oyster mushrooms to name just a few.
 It’s not particularly cheap, but the overall experience justifies the slightly high price tag.